istio/istio.io/content/blog/2019/mesh-federation/index.md

 -  different security and compliance requirements for different parts of the application
 -  running parts of the application on multiple public clouds, and on a private cloud

-Currently there are [three patterns](/docs/setup/kubernetes/install/multicluster/) in Istio to create a [multicluster service mesh](/docs/concepts/multicluster-deployments/#multicluster-service-mesh).
+Currently there are [three documented patterns](/docs/setup/kubernetes/install/multicluster/) in Istio to create a [multicluster service mesh](/docs/concepts/multicluster-deployments/#multicluster-service-mesh).
 A _multicluster service mesh_ is a single _logical_ service mesh, spread among multiple Kubernetes clusters.